TRANPHUOCTHANHNGUYEN/e-commerce/README.md

 # e-commerce

-# We create top-notch demo websites because we analyze the market and anticipate the coming trend of this industry.
+We create top-notch demo websites because we analyze the market and anticipate the coming trend of this industry.
 This project is built with React, Redux, Bootstrap 4, W3C validate Code, and HTML 5 at a time.
 The best thing people will enjoy in your site is Cross-Browser Compatibility and Responsive layout altogether.
 On the other hand, the Eliah template has excellent product display with collection sorting and product review.

+# work

+React + Redux
+W3C validate Code

 ## Getting Started